SoundLaboratory/SLResearch_PARENT-S-CAR-THEORY/preregistration_template.md

 - No major deviations from the core research plan

 ### Transparency Measures
-- All analysis scripts are available in the `analysis/` directory
-- Standardized analysis process is documented in `format/標準化分析プロセス.md`
+- Data and analysis methods are documented in this preregistration
-- All figures are generated from reproducible scripts
+- All figures and analyses are based on the data file (`data.csv`)
-- Data preprocessing steps are documented
+- Data preprocessing steps are described in the analysis plan

 ---